badpenguin/flatfiledb/README.md

 * Uses "dba" with "qdbm" format.

+* "dba" format can be accessed from Perl and from Bash.

 ## Features

 * DBA is a module so its faster then any self-made implementation.